 As he says, he was glad to have something to eat even though the meals during the 5-day fasting were small and far from gourmet cooking.

-The diet also showed positive effects on the blood sugar levels of some people in separate trials.
+The diet also showed positive effects on the blood sugar levels of some people BBC.

 Nevertheless, Dr. Longo reported that we shouldn’t try the diet immediately at home, as it’s much more complicated than we think.

 Without proper medical guidance, we might even get some health problems.

 The research communications manager at Diabetes UK, Dr. Emily Burns, shares the excitement of the experiment, saying that there’s still much work to do before we know its exact effects on this disease in people.

 A treatment that could regenerate or repair the pancreas cells which produce insulin would definitely benefit people affected by this chronic condition.